-Mr O’Connor’s plight led off Tuesday’s CBC Radio Ontario Today programme on the WSIB and its policy on pre-existing conditions [listen to the full podcast].
+Mr O’Connor’s plight led off Tuesday’s CBC Radio Ontario Today programme on the WSIB and its policy on pre-existing conditions [podcast no longer available online].
 His story and those of others who called in to the show were all too common to Maryth Yachnin, lawyer with the IAVGO community legal clinic.
 She traces the increasing use of degenerative disease and other pre-existing conditions in denying benefit entitlement back to WSIB President and CEO I. David Marshall’s 2010 appointment with a mandate to reduce the unfunded liability.
 However in pursuing its cost reduction strategy, the Board and government have violated both their promise not to achieve full funding on the backs of injured workers, and a key principle of workers’ compensation – the “thin-skull principle” that one takes a worker as one finds him or her (that is, the Board cannot consider any pre-existing conditions unless they were already debilitating the worker before the workplace injury).
 As noted by physician Michel Lacerte, critical of the Board’s application of the policy, everyone over the age of 40 has some degeneration of the back and neck.

 In profiling the case of another paramedic, Mark Winegarden, the Toronto Star found that since 2012 approximately 80% of appeals by injured workers to the Workplace Safety and Insurance Appeals Tribunal (WSIAT) over claims denied for an alleged pre-existing condition have been successful.
 In waiting to achieve some justice, however, many will have suffered irremediable financial losses and stress.